Hello, you marvelous Curios!

 Things I would like to invite into my life or accomplish:

-Travel – I mailed in my passport renewal and if I can manage the funds, I would like to go back to the UK for my 30th birthday this year.
+Travel – I mailed in my passport renewal and if I can manage the funds, I would like to go back to the Canada for my 30th birthday this year.

 I am keeping the concrete goals short, simple and clear.
 In regards to more abstract goals…